 In this section, I provide a preliminary quantitative evaluation of the possible effects of recent breakthroughs in AI over a horizon of 10 years.
 The centerpiece will be the use of Hulten's theorem and recent estimates of which tasks can be automated using AI and computer vision technologies and the cost savings thereof.
 Once I obtain these estimates from Hulten's theorem for TFP growth, I convert them to GDP growth estimates using another series of assumptions on how the capital stock of the economy will respond.
-I also make an attempt to think about how AI could affect new tasks-including the distinction between good and bad new tasks and their implications.
+I also discuss AI's effects through new bad tasks could be estimated.
 Finally, I combine these numbers with the more detailed framework in Acemoglu and Restrepo (2022) to obtain even more speculative estimates for wage and inequality implications.
 Before moving to the estimates, I first describe the sources I use, further discuss existing productivity estimates and motivate various parameter choices.